Town of Cathlamet

 Rose Birnie, sister of James, arrived in Cathlamet in 1850 to teach her brother's now twelve children and became Wahkiakum County's first schoolteacher.
 She later married a former Hudson's Bay clerk, George Roberts.
 Their home, built in 1857, is now known as the Julia Butler Hansen Heritage Center and is the oldest home left in Cathlamet.

 The Cathlamet of today retains its small town character even as it continues to attract new residents from much more metropolitan areas.
 Cathlamet is the county seat of Wahkiakum County, was incorporated on February 4, 1907 and remains the only incorporated town in the County.
 The Elochoman Slough Marina is located in Cathlamet and attracts boaters and fishermen year-round.
 The old waterfront still boasts a busy tugboat operation and other small commercial fishing companies.
-Main Street houses an Inn, several restaurants, antique shops, a grocery store, flower shop, pharmacy, banks, a barber shop, beauty salon and other small businesses including the local newspaper, the Wahkiakum County Eagle.
+Main Street houses several restaurants, an antique shop, art galleries, a grocery store, flower shop, pharmacy, banks, a barber shop, beauty salon and other small businesses including the local newspaper, the Wahkiakum County Eagle.
 The historic Pioneer Church has been preserved by the Pioneer Community Association and can be found directly behind the Library at the east end of Main Street.
 The Wahkiakum Historical Museum on River Street contains a wonderful accumulation of historical artifacts, photos and more for those who are interested in the areas unique history.
 Those who visit Cathlamet can expect to encounter friendly, helpful inhabitants who are proud of where they live.